avodonosov/reader-garbage-collector/README.md

 ```

 Creation and deletion of such a temporary garbage package
-can further be hidden in a function specified for the :around-compile
+can further be hidden in a function specified for the ':around-compile'
 ASDF option.

 This library provides such a function.